Shion1118/FFAManager/README.md

 ##How to use?
  Donwload .jar and Copy & Paste in your /plugins folder.
- Start the server...plz edit config.yml(/plugins/PvPManager) to setup MySQL database.
+ Start the server...plz edit config.yml(/plugins/FFAManager) to setup MySQL database. if you want edit kit, its kits.yml(/plugins/FFAMAnager).

 ##Commands
- Coming soon sry ...;D
+ - /stats
+ 	Show Player Stats.
+ - /kit
+ 	Open Kit GUI.
+ - /kit <kitname>
+ 	Use <kitname> kit.
+ - /rkit
+ 	Use Random kit.